-The Osun Osogbo Sacred Grove is one of the last remaining sacred forests in Nigeria.
-It is located along the bank of the Osun Osogbo river in the ever-busy city of Osogbo in Osun State, Nigeria.
+The Osun Osogbo Grove is a UNESCO world Heritage site in Nigeria.
+It is one of the last remaining sacred forests in Nigeria.
+It is located along the bank of the Osun Osogbo river in the ever-busy city of Osogbo, Osun State, Nigeria.
 It is a UNESCO World Heritage site.
 The grove is one of the last remaining sacred forests in Nigeria.
 It has been preserved for many centuries.
 It is known to be the home of the goddess of fertility.
 The grove is adorned with beautiful landscape, lovely artworks, sculptures, high sanctuaries and shrines.
 In honour of the Yoruba deity Osun.

 About the Grove